jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Notice that how a person uses a lever of power reveals their true philosophy.
 For example, even though the stepmother says she cares for Cinderella, when she rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world, letting us see the philosophy of oppression in her heart.

 To showcase how tools determine one's philosophy, think of Cinderella locked inside the dusty and cramped attic.
 The Prince's men are looking for her and if she can try on the slipper, her horrible life will change forever.
-So, what if her friends failed getting the key to her prison but got her a match?
+So, what if her friends failed getting the key to her prison but did get her a match?

 Now the oppressed girl has some soul searching to do.
-Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.
+Lighting a fire could get the Prince's mens attention, but the philsophy of possibly buring the house down, and killing herself and others, even to earn her freedom, is a different philosophy then getting some friends to steal a key and open a door.

 The effects our tools have in the world determines the philosophy we believe in.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
-As for the stepmother, she's been defeated and is thus no longer a threat worthy of attention.
+As for the stepmother, she's no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.

-Tools being levers of power, philosophy being a reflection of tools, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.
+Tools being levers of power, philosophy being the effect of tools, and main characters having a limited shelf-life, are the facts those who sell themselves, and their philosophy, as being the eternal single source of truth that will solve all your problems, don't like.

+- the stepmother used the rules to keep Cinderella inside them.
+When Cinderella stopped arguing using those rules, and reached for a tool to earn her freedom, the stepmother showcased her true philosophy.

 ## Mixed Ideologies Come By Ending Stories